A well-written artist business plan is your best weapon to build a sustainable creative business that makes money online.

-Before developing a marketing strategy, the first thing you should do is to identify your art business goals.
-There is nothing wrong with wanting to have an exciting career, but don’t just jump into it.
+Before developing a marketing strategy, the first thing you should do is identify your art business goals.
+There is nothing wrong with wanting an exciting career, but don’t just jump into it.
 Set yourself up for success.
 The art world is overcrowded with talented artists.
 You need to create a road map that will lead you to success.

 If you are prepared to work hard, you will have the ability to accomplish your objectives.
 You won’t know where you’re heading if you don’t make goals.

 Your ambitions are mere that – aspirations.
 They won’t come true if you don’t try to accomplish them.
 You must have a strategy in place and work toward achieving your objectives.
 Every professional artist that operated a profitable business started their career with goals.

 Develop Action Plans to Achieve Those Goals

 When setting goals, it’s important to develop action plans to achieve them.
 This will help you stay on track and make sure you’re progressing.
 Without a dream, it’s easy to become sidetracked and lose focus.
 Action plans help to keep you accountable and motivated.
 They also make it easier to see what needs to be done and when.

 Action plans can be complex or straightforward, depending on your goals.
 But there are a few key components that all effective action plans share.